sjaster/pytodo/README.md

 1. Change the Model Structure in `models.py`
 2. Find the ID of your docker container with `docker ps`
 3. Run `docker exec <container-id> flask db migrate` to create a migration
-4. Run `docker exec <container-id> flask db upgrde` to apply the migration on the database
+4. Run `docker exec <container-id> flask db upgrade` to apply the migration on the database

 ---
 ## Project colorsheet based on materialize css colors